Earth tide: In other astronomical objects

 Body tides also exist in other astronomical objects, such as planets and moons.
 In Earth's moon, body tides "vary by about ±0.1 m each month."

 It plays a key role in long-term dynamics of planetary systems.
-For example, it is due to body tides in the Moon that it is captured into the 1:1 spin-orbit resonance and is always showing us one side.
-Body tides in Mercury make it trapped in the 3:2 spin-orbit resonance with the Sun.
+For example, body tides dissipate energy, breaking the spin of satellites until they lock into a spin-orbit resonance.
+Thus the Moon that it is captured into the 1:1 resonance, always showing us one side while Mercury is trapped in a 3:2 spin-orbit resonance with the Sun.

 For the same reason, it is believed that many of the exoplanets are captured in higher spin-orbit resonances with their host stars.